lyraproj/dgo/README.md

 and a stringifier are provided for this syntax.
 New parsers and stringifiers can be added to support other syntaxes.

 ### Type Assignability
-As with go reflect, types can be compared for and assignability.
+As with go reflect, types can be compared for assignability.
 A type is assignable from another type if the other type is equally or more restricitive, e.g. the type `int` is assignable from the range `0..10` (and all other integer ranges).
 The type `string` is assignable from the pattern `/abc/`, the type `"a"|"b"|"c"` or any other type that restricts a string.
 A length constrained `string[10,20]` is assignable from `string[12,17]`, etc.